Boards & Commissions Factsheets

 Term: 3 years

 Description: The board consists of 12 members apppointed by the Governor.
 Each member must be a resident of the state.
-The board shall be composed of the following members: (1) one member who has a significant level of experience in the private sector or local government, specializing in financing or economic development or marketing, from each of the following districts: (A) northern Southeast Alaska, representing Haines, Juneau, and Skagway; (B) central Southeast Alaska, representing Petersburg, Sitka and Wrangell; (C) southeast Alaska, representing the cities of Angoon, Hoonah, Kake, Pelican, and Tenakee Springs; (D) the Prince William Sound and Kenai Peninsula areas, representing the cities of Cordova, Valdez, and Whittier, the City and Borough of Yakutat, and the communities of Chenega Bay and Tatitlek; (E) southwest Alaska, representing the cities of Akutan, Chignik, Cold Bay, False Pass, King Cove, Sand Point, and Unalaska, including Dutch Harbor; and (F) southcentral Alaska, representing the cities of Old Harbor, Kodiak, Port Lions, Ouzenkie, Seldovia, and Homer; (2) one marine captain or marine engineer who is not affiliated with the Alaska Marine Highway System; (3) one representative, who may be retired, of a recognized union that represents employees of the Alaska Marine Highway System; (4) one business owner who has experience interacting with the Alaska Marine Highway System; (5) one travel agent or tourism specialist familiar with various Alaska Marine Highway reservation systems available to the public; and (6) two members of the public at large.
+The board shall be composed of the following members: (1) one member who has a significant level of experience in the private sector or local government, specializing in financing or economic development or marketing, from each of the following districts: (A) northern Southeast Alaska, representing Haines, Juneau, Gustavus, and Skagway; (B) central Southeast Alaska, representing Petersburg, Sitka and Wrangell; (C) southeast Alaska, representing the cities of Angoon, Hoonah, Kake, Pelican, and Tenakee Springs; (D) the Prince William Sound and Kenai Peninsula areas, representing the cities of Cordova, Valdez, and Whittier, the City and Borough of Yakutat, and the communities of Chenega Bay and Tatitlek; (E) southwest Alaska, representing the cities of Akutan, Chignik, Cold Bay, False Pass, King Cove, Sand Point, and Unalaska, including Dutch Harbor; and (F) southcentral Alaska, representing the cities of Old Harbor, Kodiak, Port Lions, Ouzenkie, Seldovia, and Homer; (2) one marine captain or marine engineer who is not affiliated with the Alaska Marine Highway System; (3) one representative, who may be retired, of a recognized union that represents employees of the Alaska Marine Highway System; (4) one business owner who has experience interacting with the Alaska Marine Highway System; (5) one travel agent or tourism specialist familiar with various Alaska Marine Highway reservation systems available to the public; and (6) two members of the public at large.
 For members being appointed under (a)(2) - (6) of this section, there shall be at least one resident of the Ketchikan Gateway Borough and at least two members who are residents of areas not directly served by the Alaska Marine Highway System.

 Function: After the commissioner of transportation has considered one or more candidates for the position of director or deputy commission of the Alaska marine highway system, the commissioner shall confer with the board regarding that candidate or those candidates before making an appointment to that position.
 The board may establish volunteer regional advisory committees.
 The board may issue reports and recommendations and shall, in cooperation with the department, prepare and submit to the department and the governor for review a strategic plan that includes the mission, core values, objectives, initiatives, and performance goals of the Alaska Marine Highway System.